Hieronim Mikołaj Radziwiłł: Career

 In between the World Wars, he was primarily involved in agriculture, breeding and forestry on his Balice estate which had been built by his father.
 He owned shares in a company producing glass and clay products.
 Although he was not involved in politics, he was an honorary member of the Supreme Council of the Party of National Monarchists.

 During World War II, he was involved in the underground activity of the "Uprawa" gentry organization, which provided funding and food for the Home Army.
 He was arrested by the Soviet authorities in February 1945 and deported, along with 2,000 prisoners, to a NKVD Gulag labor camp during the Soviet occupation of Poland, where he died shortly after his arrival.

 Personal life

 On 16 January 1909, Prince Radziwiłł married Archduchess Renata of Austria (1888–1935) in Żywiec.
 Renata was a daughter of Archduchess Maria Theresa of Austria, Princess of Tuscany and Archduke Charles Stephen of Austria.
-A first cousin of King Alphonso XIII of Spain, she was a member of the Teschen branch of the House of Habsburg-Lorraine.
+A first cousin of King Alfonso XIII of Spain, she was a member of the Teschen branch of the House of Habsburg-Lorraine.
 Upon her marriage to Prince Radziwiłł in 1909, she renounced her titles as Archduchess of Austria and Princess of Bohemia, Hungary, and Tuscany.
 Before her death on 9 December 1935, they were the parents of six children: